Larry Dixon (dragster driver)

-Larry Dixon Jr. (born October 23, 1966) is an American professional drag racer in the NHRA.
+Larry Dixon Jr. (born October 23, 1966) is an American former professional drag racer in the NHRA.
 Larry is the son of Larry Dixon Sr., who won Top Fuel Eliminator at the 1970 NHRA Winternationals.

 1980s and 1990s

 Dixon's NHRA career began when he was a worker for a team owned by Larry Minor that had Gary Beck as driver.
-Dixon began his long friendship with Don "The Snake" Prudhomme in 1988 while working on Prudhomme's Funny Car.
-In 1994, he earned his Top Fuel license with 4.76-second pass at Gatornationals at Gainesville, Florida.
+Dixon began his long friendship with Don "the Snake" Prudhomme in 1988 while working on Prudhomme's Funny Car.
+In 1994, he earned his Top Fuel license with a 4.76-second pass at the Gatornationals in Gainesville, Florida.
 In 1995, his rookie season, he earned Rookie of the Year honors.
-That season became third rookie to win $100,000 Budweiser Shootout, the first Top Fuel rookie to win at Indianapolis since Gary Beck in 1972 and set NHRA's elapsed time record at Englishtown.
+That season he became the third rookie to win the $100,000 Budweiser Shootout, the first Top Fuel rookie to win at Indianapolis since Gary Beck in 1972 and set NHRA's elapsed time record at Englishtown.

 In 1997 Dixon was the runner-up in Budweiser Shootout from the No. 8 qualifying spot.
-In 1998, he won Pomona 1, joining his father on the Top Fuel winner’s list at the event.
+In 1998, he won Pomona 1, joining his father on the Top Fuel winner's list at the event.
 He qualified #1 at Indianapolis.
 In 1999 he became the first Top Fueler to go under 4.5 seconds.